chezburgerrr/poopshitfart/README.md

 ──── ୨୧ ────

-``im currently very busy studying for my senior national exams, so expect me to be barely online on any socials.``
+``im currently very busy studying for my senior national exams, so expect me to be barely online / not online at all on any socials.``

 ``wish me luck!!``